TechGrounds-Cloud8/cloud8-Acron0815/Week 3/Opdracht-5-SEC-07 Passwords.md

 -Hash function vs. encryption

-Unlike encryption, which can be reversed, hashing is a two-way street.
+Unlike encryption, which can be reversed (two-way street), hashing is a one-way street.
 The output of a hash function is a set of different characters with a fixed length - the hash value.

 Hash values ​​do not necessarily have to be kept secret, since they cannot be converted back to their original state.
 An important point here: Each data set that is subjected to a hash function produces a unique hash value.
 If two different inputs have the same hash value, there is a "collision".
 Depending on how complicated it is to track them down using arithmetic operations, a hash function can be classified as ineffective from a security perspective.